Fallen Angels (comics): Connection to X-Men franchise

 Fallen Angels takes place at the same time as the events of New Mutants #53-58.
 Sunspot and Warlock's departure from the group to join the Fallen Angels, happens in Fallen Angels #1, which takes place before the events of New Mutants #53.
 During a party at the Hellfire Club, Magneto notices how the New Mutants are too worried about their missing friends to enjoy themselves.
-Writer Louise Simonson, who took over writing New Mutants with #55, makes multiple mentions of their departure and Sunspot and Warlock's return to the team in New Mutants #59 is a major plot point, with them arriving in time to rescue their friends from Cameron Hodge and the Right.
+Writer Louise Simonson, who took over writing New Mutants with #55, makes multiple mentions of their departure.
+Sunspot and Warlock's return to the team in New Mutants #59 is a major plot point, with them arriving in time to rescue their friends from Cameron Hodge and his anti-mutant group, the Right.

-Boom Boom's departure from X-Factor would be seen in X-Factor #17 and in Fallen Angels #3; the Fallen Angels version showing the sequence from Boom Boom's point of view while X-Factor version from the point of view of Iceman.
-Like with Sunspot and Warlock, Boom Boom's return to the team would serve a major plot point involving Cameron Hodge and his anti-mutant group the Right.
+Boom Boom's departure from X-Factor is depicted in X-Factor #17 and in Fallen Angels #3, which respectively show the perspectives of Iceman and Boom Boom.
+Like with Sunspot and Warlock, Boom Boom's return to the team would serve a major plot point involving Cameron Hodge and the Right.
 Boom Boom returns in X-Factor #22, just as Hodge's group has attacked the team's headquarters and kidnapped the group's young charges.
 Following them, Boom Boom plays a critical role in rescuing her friends and unmasking Hodge as the leader of the Right.

-Multiple Man's involvement with the Fallen Angels (and his romance with Siryn during the mini-series) was later retconned as not being the main version of the character, but a renegade version of Madrox who drugged the real Jamie in order to take his place during the assignment.
-This renegade duplicate later appears in X-Factor #72-75, having aligned himself with Mr. Sinister to destroy the real Jamie Madrox, a plan that failed due to the duplicate being unable to replace the real Jamie as the dominant personality.
-Later, during the "Xcutioner's Song" story arc, Siryn encounters the real Jamie Madrox and is shocked that he does not remember their brief romance and time with the Fallen Angels.
+Jamie Madrox's involvement with the Fallen Angels and his romance with Siryn was later retconned as not being the main version of the character, but a renegade clone of Madrox who drugged the real Madrox and took his place during the assignment.
+Madrox allies with Mister Sinister in an unsuccessful bid to destroy the real Madrox.

-Ariel would later become an unofficial X-Men during the group's time on the island nation Utopia.
-Her only appearance on the team would be during the "Second Coming" crossover, during which she was killed when a car she was driving was blown up by a stinger missile fired by the Church of Humanity, as part of a gambit to kill off all known teleporters (Vanisher, who was a member of X-Force at this time, was killed in similar fashion).
-In X-Men Legacy #260, the character was revealed to have survived, granted trapped between dimensions and freed by the X-Men.